vncprado/vncprado.github.io/_posts/2015-11-18-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

-I'll try to start using <a href="http://jekyllrb.com/" target="_blank">Jekyll</a> + <a href="http://pages.github.com" target="_blank">Github</a> pages for simplicity.
+I'll try to start using [Jekyll](http://jekyllrb.com/) + [Github](http://pages.github.com) pages for simplicity.
 Manage a server takes too much time.
-With jekyll I'll be able to have a small public thecnical blog without comrising my time which I baraly manage now.
+With Jekyll I'll be able to have a small public technical blog without comprising my time which I barely manage now.

 I only have to understand now how to automatize this posts meta data.
-Probably will be easier then mantain a hole simple sistem like ghost.
+Probably will be easier then maintaining a hole simple system like ghost.

 Following below the original "Welcome to Jekyll!" post.

 That's All!

 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.